mishel-unish/Bowthan/wp-content/plugins/testimonial-free/readme.txt

 * Schema.org compliant JSON-LD markup & optimized for speed.
 * Support all modern browsers: Firefox, Chrome, IE, Safari etc.
 * And much more options.

-= SUPPORT =
-If you find any issue or need help, please ask us.
-We are active in WordPress.org [Support Forum](https://shapedplugin.com/support-forum/).

-= NOTE =
-This plugin is actively being developed & improved.
-We’re far from done and are adding new features, functionality, and fixes daily.
-If there’s a feature you want but we don’t have yet, please [let us know](https://shapedplugin.com/contact-us/).

-= DONATE or BUY PREMIUM =
-Please [Donate](http://shapedplugin.com/donate) or [Buy Premium](https://shapedplugin.com/plugin/testimonial-pro/) version for this awesome plugin to continue it’s development to bring more awesome features.

 = AUTHOR =